What is agile in a nutshell, I asked James.

 One of our feature teams at work

-There are normally two feature teams working on two different features.
+As of June 2019, there are two feature teams working on two different features.
 Both teams are autonomous.
 They are not completely siloed, in that they have no idea what the other team is working on.
 But there is no need for one team to update the other every day on the details of their progress.
 We don’t want to create any dependencies that might hinder the development of features.

 YY: How does a feature team work, from the start of the product development process to the end?